 As you gain more clarity and self-awareness by considering these questions you will be better able to harness your values to make meaningful shifts in your life.

-Unlike resolutions which have failed us year and year again, values provide long-term guidance and direction towards living a fulfilling life.
+Unlike resolutions that have failed us year and year again, values provide long-term guidance and direction towards living a fulfilling life.
 Mapping our values gives us clarity on what motivates us.
-When we are truly anchored in our core values we feel connected to our true selves and are better able to establish a path towards our dreams.
+When we are truly anchored in our core values, we feel connected to our true selves and are better able to establish a path towards our dreams.